Winston890/Sorting/README.md

-Winston Yi
-wyi10
-Spring 2021
-#Assignment 3: Getting Your Affairs in Order
+# A Sort of Sorts

 -----------------------
 DESCRIPTION
-In this assignment I have created four types of sorting algorithms.
-Quicksort (stack and queue), bubble sort, and shell sort.
+Demonstration and analysis of four types of sorting algorithms.
+Quicksort with stack, Quicksort with queue, bubble sort, and shell sort.
 I have also made a test harness for these four sorts.
-The primary purpose of implementing these sorts is to understand time complexity with a focus on worst case (Big O).
+The primary purpose of implementing these sorts is to understand time complexity with a focus on worse case complexity.

 -----------------------
 FILES